Parameter Efficient Adaptation for Image Restoration with Heterogeneous Mixture-of-Experts: Introduction

-The contributions of our work are as follows: \begin{itemize} \item We propose AdaptIR, an accustomed PETL method for low-level image restoration, to fully exploit the internal statistics in images.
-To the best of our knowledge, it is the first work to explore the parameter-efficient adaptation for pre-trained image restoration models. \item We propose three orthogonal modules placed in parallel branches to implement spatial-channel modelling, which allows for versatile and powerful adaptation under a low parameter budget. \item Extensive experiments on various downstream tasks indicate the proposed AdaptIR outperforms other strong PETL baselines with favorable generalization ability. \end{itemize}
+The contributions of our work are as follows: \textbf{(i)} We propose a novel PETL paradigm to improve the generalization for image restoration models, and further investigate the specific challenges when applying existing PETL methods to low-level restoration. \textbf{(ii)} We introduce AdaptIR, a custom PETL method that employs a heterogeneous MoE for orthogonal representation modeling.
+To the best of our knowledge, this is the first work to explore parameter-efficient adaptation for image restoration. \textbf{(iii)} Experiments on various downstream tasks demonstrate that AdaptIR achieves robust performance on single degradation tasks and advanced results on hybrid degradation tasks.